 From an agreed statement of facts, former King County District Court Judge David Meyer stipulated that he violated Canon 1 (Rules 1.1 and 1.2) and Canon 2 (Rules 2.6(A), and 2.8(A) and (B)) of the Code of Judicial Conduct.
-Judge Meyer violated the Code when, during two hearings for Anti-Harassment Orders, he was unnecessarily confrontational, unreasonably limited the litigants' presentations of their respective cases, criticized a domestic violence survivor for her choice in relationships, and laughed at a response of a lawyer who was present for one of the hearings.
+Judge Meyer violated the Code when, during two hearings for anti-harassment orders, he was unnecessarily confrontational, unreasonably limited the litigants' presentations of their respective cases, criticized a domestic violence survivor for her choice in relationships, and laughed at a response of a lawyer who was present for one of the hearings.
 Judge Meyer indicated that he believed this was a one-time lapse in appropriate demeanor and also noted that it occurred during what he described as a long and difficult calendar.
-The Commission admonished Judge Meyer and ordered him to promptly review the Code and complete two hours of courtroom demeanor training before resuming judicial service.
+The Commission admonished Judge Meyer and ordered him to promptly review the Code and complete two hours of courtroom demeanor training before resuming judicial service as a pro tem or otherwise.